darshbs/SecureDataDissemination-PublicCloud/README.md

-# SecureDataDissemination-PublicCloud
-Mini Project in B.tech
+# 🛡️ Secure Data Group Sharing and Dissemination with Attribute and Time Conditions in Public Cloud